CENTER FOR DISEASE CONTROL

 Life Stages & Populations Infant & Child, Men, Minorities, Pregnancy, Seniors, Women??¦ Workplace Safety & Health Asbestos, Chemical Safety, Construction, Mining, Office Environments, Respirators

 All people, and especially those at greater risk of health disparities, will achieve their optimal lifespan with the best possible quality of health in every stage of life.
 Start Strong: Increase the number of infants and toddlers that have a strong start for healthy and safe lives.
 (Infants and Toddlers, ages 0-3 years).
-Grow Safe and Strong: Increase the number of children who grow up healthy, safe, and ready to learn.
+Grow Safe and Strong: Increase the number write an introduction for dissertation of children who grow up healthy, safe, and ready to learn.
 (Children, ages 4-11 years).
 Achieve Healthy Independence: Increase the number of adolescents who are prepared to be healthy, safe, independent, and productive members of society.
 (Adolescents, ages 12-19 years).
 Live a Healthy, Productive, and Satisfying Life: Increase the number of adults who are healthy and able to participate fully in life activities and enter their later years with optimum health.
 (Adults, ages 20-49 years).
 Live Better, Longer: Increase the number of older adults who live longer, high-quality, productive, and independent lives.
 (Older Adults, ages 50 and over).

 People in all communities will be protected from infectious, occupational, environmental, and terrorist threats.
 Preparedness goals will address scenarios that include natural and intentional threats.
 The first round of these scenarios will encompass influenza, anthrax, plague, emerging infections, toxic chemical exposure, and radiation exposure.
 Increase the use and development of interventions known to prevent human illness from chemical, biological, radiological agents, and naturally occurring health threats.
 Decrease the time needed to classify health events as terrorism or naturally occurring in partnership with other agencies.
 Decrease the time needed to detect and report chemical, biological, radiological agents in tissue, food or environmental samples that cause threats to the public??™s health.